minwukim/minwukim.github.io/_pages/about.md

 My research focuses on **LLM Reasoning**.
 Recently, I have been particularly interested in:

 * Identifying and addressing the limitations of RLVR.
-* RLVR in data-scarce settings
+* RLVR in data-scarce settings.
 * Generating synthetic data that better capture the human cognitive process during reasoning.
 * Exploring test-time scaling methodologies that enable more effective reasoning and support longer context reasoning.